 I used canned black beans here to save time.
 Did you know that black beans are also known as turtle beans?
 And they date back at least 7000 years?
 Read more fun black bean facts here: Black Bean History.

 Sometimes it's hard to please everyone, with various allergies and so many people following different ways of eating.
 Especially when they are all at the table at the same time.
 It requires a lot more thinking.
 You have to cook so that everyone can eat at least part of the meal and still be happy.
 Diced portobello mushroom adds a nice meaty texture to this dish to make it feel hearty and satisfying and keeps the meat-eaters happy, too.
 And, losing the burger bun means they are gluten free and vegetarian.
 These stuffed mini peppers manage to hit a lot of bases and they're just one dish, to boot.

 - 4 mini bell peppers any colour, sliced length-wise, cored and seeded

 - 1 egg lightly beaten

-Mix in mushroom pieces, onion, egg, chili powder, cumin, lime juice, salt and pepper.
+- Mix in mushroom pieces, onion, egg, chilli powder, cumin, lime juice, salt and pepper.

-Place peppers, cut side up on a baking sheet lined with parchment.
+- Place the peppers, cut side up on a baking sheet lined with parchment.

-Bake in center of oven for 15 - 20 minutes or until peppers have softened and cheese is melted.
+- Bake in center of the oven for 15 - 20 minutes or until peppers have softened and cheese is melted.
 Remove from oven and garnish with cilantro.
 Serve immediately.